Aycodez/Quiz-Trivia-Game/README.md

 ## How to Play

+1. Log in to app
-1. Choose a category from the main menu.
+2. Choose a category from the main menu.
-2. Answer the questions by selecting the correct option.
+3. Answer the questions by selecting the correct option.
-3. Your score will be displayed at the end of the quiz.
+4. Your score will be displayed at the end of the quiz.

 ## Installation